 There are several reasons why you might want bring their own projects to the studio as part of their on-the-job training, and several reasons why it could even work to your advantage.
 For example:

 - More control over your own work.
 Many of our students want to learn music production because they are unhappy with the work of other producers and engineers when it comes to their music.
 By learning to produce yourself, you have more control over your end product—you learn to record and mix it your own way, so it sounds like you want it to sound!

 - Your genre encourages self-production.
 Many EDM musicians and hip-hop artists are also producers, for example, and it’s common for musicians in these genres to produce their own stuff.

 - You want to understand the studio environment better.
 If you want to be a performing artist, you still need to understand the inner workings of the studio so you know how to communicate with other engineers and producers.
-What better way to learn than to apprentice in the studio?
+What better way to learn than to extern in the studio?